 What do you think?
 Did we give you enough homework for the next few days?
 Hopefully you were able to connect with at least a few of our selections here.

 We did our best to include a wide range of styles within the genre and we hope you enjoyed browsing through our list!
-Which one of the 27 highly influential 90s Hip Hop Albums are you the most excited to listen to or add to your collection?
+Which one of the 90s Hip Hop albums here are you going to listen to or add to your collection?

 Let us know by leaving a comment below, we’d love to hear from you!
-What are some of your favorites from the so-called Golden Era?
-Would you add it to this list?
+Do you have any personal favorites from the so-called Golden Era that you would you add to this list?

 If you’re wondering why we picked a certain record and left off another, feel free to ask below – we always respond as quickly as we can!
 We look forward to hearing your thoughts, thanks for stopping by!